To receive financial aid from the aid programs you must:

 Extension Of Time Frame Limits

-Student who have exceeded the time frame limit and still have not completed their program of study may submit an appeal form to the Financial Aid Committee for extension of time frame.
+Student who have exceeded the time frame limit and still have not completed their program of study may submit an appeal form to the Financial Aid Office for extension of time frame.

-The ENMU - Roswell Financial Aid Committee consists of faculty, professional and support staff.
-A student advisor is also available for questions regarding degree plans.
-The committee reviews appeal cases submitted by students who have been denied financial aid due to unsatisfactory academic progress, or need to extend time frame for financial aid.
+The ENMU-Roswell Financial Aid appeals are reviewed by the Finiancial Aid Administration.
+An academic advisor is also available for questions regarding degree plans.
+An administrator reviews appeals submitted by students who have been denied financial aid due to unsatisfactory academic progress, or need to extend time frame for financial aid.